Vaginal Birth: Recovery Plan

 Regardless of whether you had tears or not, there are a few items that are extremely helpful after vaginal delivery:

+Peri bottle.
 A peri bottle allows you to gently clean the area after using the bathroom.
 Using toilet paper alone can be irritating and uncomfortable, especially in the first days.
+Buy one for each bathroom you have at home.

-After delivery, you will experience lochia — postpartum bleeding that consists of blood and tissue left behind after birth.
+Heavy-flow or night pads. or days and weeks after the delivery, you will experience something that can be described as a heavy period flow.
+This is called lochia — postpartum bleeding that consists of blood and tissue left behind after birth.

 Important things to know about lochia: